Skip to main content

 What’s next?

-If you’ve followed the steps above, congratulations - you’ve built the foundations of a working VPS!
-It’s more hands-on than shared hosting, but the reward is flexibility: you decide what runs, where, and how.
+If you’ve followed the steps above, you’ve built the foundations of a working VPS.
+It’s more hands-on than shared hosting, but the benefit is flexibility and control over how your environment is set up.

-If you'd prefer support with server management, Krystal also offers managed VPS hosting, where we monitor your VPS, keep it updated and help guide you through any issues that come up.
+If you’d prefer a more hands-off option, Krystal also offers managed VPS hosting, where we help monitor your server, keep it updated, and support you as your requirements grow.

-And as always, if you’re not sure which option suits you best, our team is happy to help.
-Just get in touch.
+If you’re not sure which route is right for you, our team is always happy to help.

 About the author